Lech Wałęsa: Solidarity movement

 From early in his career, Wałęsa was interested in workers' concerns; in 1968 he encouraged shipyard colleagues to boycott official rallies that condemned recent student strikes.
-He was a charismatic leader, who helped organize the illegal 1970 protests at the Gdańsk Shipyard when workers protested the government's decree raising food prices and he was considered for the position of chairman of the strike committee.
+He was a charismatic leader, who helped organize the illegal 1970 protests at the Gdańsk Shipyard when workers protested at the government's decree raising food prices and he was considered for the position of chairman of the strike committee.
 The strikes' outcome, which involved the deaths of over 30 workers, galvanized Wałęsa's views on the need for change.
 In June 1976, Wałęsa lost his job at the Gdańsk Shipyard because of his continued involvement in illegal unions, strikes, and a campaign to commemorate the victims of the 1970 protests.
 Afterwards, he worked as an electrician for several other companies but his activism led to him continually being laid off and he was jobless for long periods.
 Wałęsa and his family were under constant surveillance by the Polish secret police; his home and workplace were always bugged.
 Over the next few years, he was arrested several times for participating in dissident activities.

 Wałęsa worked closely with the Workers' Defence Committee (KOR), a group that emerged to lend aid to people arrested after the 1976 labor strikes and to their families.
 In June 1978, he became an activist of the underground Free Trade Unions of the Coast (Wolne Związki Zawodowe Wybrzeża).
 On 14 August 1980, another rise in food prices led to a strike at the Lenin Shipyard in Gdańsk, of which Wałęsa was one of the instigators.
 Wałęsa climbed over the shipyard fence and quickly became one of the strike leaders.
 The strike inspired other similar strikes in Gdańsk, which then spread across Poland.
 Wałęsa headed the Inter-Enterprise Strike Committee, coordinating the workers at Gdańsk and at 20 other plants in the region.
 On 31 August, the government, represented by Mieczysław Jagielski, signed an accord (the Gdańsk Agreement) with the Strike Coordinating Committee.
+Wałęsa used an oversized pen to sign the agreement, which was shown on television networks worldwide.
 The agreement granted the Lenin Shipyard workers the right to strike and permitted them to form an independent trade union.
 The Strike Coordinating Committee legalized itself as the National Coordinating Committee of the Solidarność (Solidarity) Free Trade Union, and Wałęsa was chosen as chairman of the committee.
 The Solidarity trade union quickly grew, ultimately claiming over 10 million members—more than a quarter of Poland's population.
 Wałęsa's role in the strike, in the negotiations, and in the newly formed independent trade union gained him fame on the international stage.